 The Rockford Fire Department is a "full service" department in that it does everything from firefighting to emergency medical services, hazardous materials mitigations and extrications to inspections and pre-plans of buildings, hydrant testing to confined space rescue and high angle rescue.
 With the operation of the 911 Center, we also take responsibility for dispatching the department's fire and ambulance calls, as well as incidents for the Rockford Police Department, and volunteer fire departments in the county.

 Operating in a city of over 150,000 residents, we are rated by ISO as a Class 2 City.
-In 2010, we responded to nearly 23,000 calls for assistance.
-The city is served by 11 fire stations with a total of 13 pieces of fire apparatus including 8 engines, 3 quints, and 2 ladder companies, as well as 5 paramedic ambulances.
+In 2012, we responded to over 24,000 calls for assistance.
+The city is served by 11 fire stations with a total of 13 pieces of fire apparatus including 9 engines, 3 quints, and 1 ladder company, as well as 5 paramedic ambulances.
 We divide the city into two districts for management and response purposes with a District Chief in charge of each side of the city.